 The Restore options dialog box appears.

 Select the Out of place tab.

-From the Destination server list, select the destination host.
+From the Destination server list, select the host to restore to.

-From the Destination instance list, select the destination instance.
+From the Destination instance list, select the instance to restore to.

-To specify an alternate directory to restore the database or individual table spaces into, do the following:
+To redirect the database or individual table spaces, do the following:

 The Redirect path options dialog box appears.

 To redirect the database, click Database, and then enter the full path for the new location of the database.

 To redirect individual tablespaces and datafiles, click Tablespaces and datafiles.
 For each tablespace that you want to redirect:

 In the Datafiles box, change the path to the new location.